EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 <img src="img/B2SHARE-generate-token.png" alt="B2SHARE generate token" text="B2SHARE generate token">

 Click 'Save' to store the token on the server as well in order to make it usable in your applications.

+## Programmatic implementation
+It is not possible to programmatically register new or administer existing tokens.
+This can only be done through the [B2SHARE website](https://b2share.eudat.eu).